18F/dolores-landingham-slack-bot/CONTRIBUTING.md

 4. Edit the `AUTH_DOMAIN` value in your local `.env` file such that the `is_permitted` method in `/app/controllers/auth_controller` will accept the email address you used in your MyUSA application.
+  For example, if you use gmail, change the AUTH_DOMAIN to "gmail.com"

 ```ruby
   # Invocation